lucaslingle/pytorch_per/README.md

 # pytorch_per
-Implementation of 'Prioritized Experience Replay'
+This repo implements the datastructures, algorithms, and architectures from Schaul et al., 2015 - 'Prioritized Experience Replay'.